How to make compost

 The size of the area a compost heap will require will depend naturally on the size of the garden and especially on the number and sizes of the lawns, for the biggest proportion of compost heap ingredients consists of lawn clippings.
 The usual recommendation is that the heap should not be more than 90cm (3ft) wide or 90cm (3ft) in height when first built.
 There will be considerable shrinkage later on due to the decomposition of the waste vegetation in the heap.
 One of the neatest ways of making a compost heap is to purchase a specially constructed bin or container.
 Some are made from extra stout gauge wire, stove enameled dark green, others have a rustic appearance with a strong wooden framework.
 Most types have either a removable side or one which hinges so that the heap can be filled or emptied easily.

-It is quite an easy matter to construct a compost bin from the following material: four corner posts 1.2m (4ft) long (30cm (l ft) to be inserted in the ground), and 5-7cm (2-5in) square.
+It’s an easy process to construct a compost bin from the following material: four corner posts 1.2m (4ft) long (30cm (l ft) to be inserted in the ground), and 5-7cm (2-5in) square.
 The sides or `filling’ in pieces are made from 90cm (3ft) lengths of timber 7cm (3in) wide and at least 2.5cm (1in) thick.
 Six will be required for each side making a total of 24 pieces.
 They are spaced approximately 10cm (4in) apart and screwed into the corner posts.
 To provide for a removable side, one set of side pieces, 3cm (1 1/4in) less in length than the others, are screwed to two separate corner rails 5-7cm (2-5in) wide and 2.5cm (1 in) thick.
 The complete unit slides into two of the fixed corner posts, in a groove or channel made from two 90cm.
 (3ft) pieces of 2.5 x 7cm (3 x 1in) timber spaced from the two fixed corner posts by two thin strips of wood 3cm (1 1/4in) thick and 2.5cm (1in) wide.
 All timber must be thoroughly treated against rot.
 The ends of the corner posts should be well soaked for several hours before they are inserted in the soil.

 Where appearance is not important, or where the compost heap is so sited that it can be hidden from view, old sheets of corrugated iron could well be used in the construction.